vincentsijben/vjmotion-processing/docs/arduinocontrols.md

 # ArduinoControls
 This ArduinoControls class is used at the Maastricht Institute of Arts exposition during the "Generative Art" semester.
-Students build their own Arduino remote controller with 3 potentiometers, 3 pushbuttons and 3 LEDs.
+Students build their own Arduino remote controller with (at least) 3 potentiometers, 3 pushbuttons and 3 LEDs.

  This library simplifies the use for these controls.
 It adds functionality like:

- - executing single commands when longpressing pushbuttons;
+ - executing single commands when (long)pressing pushbuttons;
  - multiple pushbuttons being pressed
- - smooth analog potmeter values, reducing 'jumping' values
+ - smooth analog sensor values, reducing 'jumping' values
- - fallback to keyboard and mouse when not using arduino
+ - fallback to keyboard and mouse controls when not using arduino
  - only write LED once instead of continuously, preventing flickering

 ## Usage
 Be sure to check the console to find the correct serial port.
 In this example port 3 (index 2) is used.
 ```
 // Import the library to your sketch
-import bpm.library.arduinocontrols.*;
+import nl.genart.VJMotion.arduinocontrols.*;

 // Import the arduino and serial libraries
 import processing.serial.*;